🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 If you are in a relationship and you are planning to bring your partner with you, be sure that your partner:

-• Are not an Australian citizen or permanent resident;
+• is not an Australian citizen or permanent resident;

-• Are an applicant for the same subclass visa;
+• is a secondary applicant for the same subclass visa;

 No Partner status/skills Points